 Impermanent Sangha Retreats

-Johann Robbins is the founder and director of Impermanent Sangha.
+Johann Robbins is the founder and director of Impermanent Sangha, and the Executive Director of Rocky Mountain Ecodharma Retreat Center.
 He is a teacher of Mindfulness Meditation, also known as Insight or Vipassana.
 Johann has been meditating since 1974 with a focus on Mindfulness since 1997.
 He was asked to teach in 2008, and has completed the two year Community Dharma Leader teacher training program at Spirit Rock.
 His primary teachers include Shinzen Young and Eric Kolvig (who also helped found Impermanent Sangha and taught wilderness retreats for many years before his retirement).
 His style is light and open, yet focused and clear.

 Johann also offers a variety of meditation classes, daylongs, and weekend retreats in Boulder.
 To find out more or join his Boulder email list go to BoulderMindfulness.org.